"Quality Outdoor Living Since 1995"

 4-season sunroomNone“Additional sqft”Highest

-A covered patio is functional roughly 95% of days in the Okanagan.
+A covered patio is functional on the vast majority of days in the Okanagan.
 An open patio?
-Maybe 60% of summer days—too much sun at noon, occasional rain, evening dew on furniture.
+Only a fraction of summer days—too much sun at noon, occasional rain, evening dew on furniture.
 Buyers pay for the difference.

 Okanagan-Specific Market Data